 - To arrange for van service, call the P2P dispatcher at 919-962-7867 (919-962-PTOP).
 For more information or to see a route map and schedule, visit the Point-to-Point Shuttle site.

 For More Information, visit the Department of Public Safety during regular business hours (weekdays, 7:30 am to 5 pm) in the Public Safety Building on Hardin Drive (off Manning Drive) on south campus.
-For more information on parking and transportation at UNC-Chapel Hill, visit the Public Safety Web site and click on the Parking tab.
+For more information on parking and transportation at UNC-Chapel Hill, visit Public Safety and click on Parking.

 General info: 919-962-3951/3952